-Strengths: what characteristics does your business have that give it an advantage over others in your market (i.e. specialize in a particular type of flower or a strong online presence).
+Strengths: what characteristics will your business have that give it an advantage over others in your market (i.e. will you specialize in a particular type of flower or have a strong online presence?).

-Weaknesses: what characteristics does your business have that place it at a disadvantage over others in your market (i.e. poor location, small selection of products to choose from).
+Weaknesses: what characteristics does your business plan have that might place it at a disadvantage over others in your market (i.e. poor location, small selection of products to choose from).

 Opportunities: is there anything your business can exploit to its advantage (i.e. government just announced new small business grants, local competitors do not have a strong online presence).

-Threats: can you think of anything that can cause problems for your business (i.e. growing online competition, people buying less flowers due to a poor economy).
+Threats: can you think of anything that could cause problems for your business (i.e. growing online competition, people buying less flowers due to a poor economy).

 If you’d like to do further brainstorming, here’s a link to a full set of SWOT questions you can ask yourself.